 Have you ever been in a similar situation?

 If not, let me assure you, your day will come.
 Your preschooler notices race-and by that I mean skin color and outward appearances.
 He or she looks to you as a guide to understand these differences.
 Your actions and reactions become their manual.
 Instead of leaving your child’s conclusions about race to chance, take the time to explain race to your child through intentional, honest conversations.

 How to Use Books About Race For Preschoolers as a Tool

 Granted, it can be hard to have deep, meaningful conversations in the midst of rushed daycare drop offs.
 If in the moment isn’t your style, add some of these great books about race for preschoolers to your daily routine so that you can start these conversations naturally in a comfortable space for both of you.

 Most of these books are focused more on the beauty of diversity and differing skin colors.
-Granted, that does not even begin to scratch the surface of race and racism, there is so much more than just finding beauty within our differences but it is a great start for kids and a great foundation.
-Once your family understands the beauty of diversity, you can begin to explain racism and injustices.
-For now, let’s start with the beautiful side.
+Granted, that does not even begin to scratch the surface of race and racism, there is so much more than just finding beauty within our differences but it is a great start for kids and a way to build a foundation of acceptance and empathy.

 Just in case the conversation doesn’t flow quite as freely as you’d like, below the description of each book are preschool friendly discussion questions.